IntuitDeveloper/intuit-api-docs/docs/use-cases/custom-fields.md

 ### Variables
 **Note**
-The following JSON has just the fields required for custom fields object, for all the necessary variables for an Invoice Draft, refer to the documentation for Invoice Draft.
+The following JSON has just the fields required for custom fields object.
+For all the necessary variables for an Invoice Draft, refer to the documentation for Invoice Draft.

 ```
 {